redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

 Roles and privileges are created so that a Keystone administrator (or service) can not inadvertantly write to objects in the standard Red Hat IDM tree.

-This page does not yet cover creating Host or Service objects in Red Hat IDM for OpenStack.

 ## Example Architecture

 In this example, two systems will be used.
 The first (`ipa01`) is an IDM master server.
 Information on initial installation and configuration of the IDM software is here: